 For the incumbent firms in the market, they need to be proactively engaging in the revolution, otherwise they may well get left too far behind by their competitors as well as tech-enabled newcomers.

 This article is the second in a series looking at Transformation in the Insurance Sector.
-You can read the first article here: Transformation in the Insurance Sector - a glimpse at the scale of the challengePosted 10 months ago
+You can read the first article here: Transformation in the Insurance Sector - a glimpse at the scale of the challengePosted about 1 year ago